 Clean Air Act

-- The Clean Air Act is still the main federal legislation dealing with asbestos exposure.
+The Clean Air Act is still the main federal legislation pertaining to asbestos exposure.
 However, it doesn’t mention any specific asbestos products.

 Safe Drinking Water Act

-- This was another EPA initiative and passed by Congress in 1976.
+This was another EPA initiative passed by Congress in 1976.
 The Safe Drinking Water Act (SDWA) identifies asbestos as a toxic substance and specifies intolerable asbestos in the nation’s potable water supply.

 Toxic Substances Control Act

-- The TSCA doesn’t give the EPA any enforcement powers which are major criticisms.
+The TSCA doesn’t give the EPA any enforcement powers, which is a major criticism of the act.

 Comprehensive Environmental Response, Compensation, and Liability Act

-- Again sponsored by the EPA, Congress passed the CERCLA in 1980 as a Superfund to help clean large contaminated sites.
+Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) in 1980 as a Superfund to help clean large contaminated sites.
 Some of these sites were polluted with asbestos.

 Asbestos Information Act

-- In 1988, Congress enacted the AIA which was designed to provide public information and education on asbestos dangers.
-This forced manufacturers to label asbestos products and warn of asbestos exposure dangers.
+In 1988, Congress enacted the Asbestos Information Act (AIA), which was designed to provide public health information and education on asbestos dangers.
+This forced manufacturers to label asbestos products with warnings of their potential health hazards.

 Asbestos Hazard Emergency Response Act

-- By 1990, there was a growing public fear over asbestos exposure.
+By 1990, there was a growing public fear of asbestos exposure.
 The EPA had Congress declare a national emergency to deal with asbestos control.
 This act primarily addressed asbestos in schools and accredited asbestos inspectors.

 By the late 20th century, asbestos litigation became the largest tort in the United States civil courts.
 Today, it’s the longest-running mass tort in American legal history.
 As such, certain civil acts were passed to deal with asbestos litigation.

-- Fairness in Asbestos Injury Resolution Act: The FAIR Act of 2006 attempted to help streamline the thousands of asbestos lawsuits in American civil courts.
+- Fairness in Asbestos Injury Resolution (FAIR) Act of 2006: The FAIR Act attempted to help streamline the thousands of asbestos lawsuits in U.S. civil courts.
 Critics complain this act is unfair to both plaintiffs and defendants.

-- Furthering Asbestos Claim Transparency Act: The FACT Act of 2015 tried to sort out the FAIR Act, but hasn’t been passed by Congress.
-It’s been handed back for more committee discussion.
+- Furthering Asbestos Claim Transparency (FACT) Act of 2015 and 2017: The FACT Act tried to sort out the FAIR Act but hasn’t been passed by Congress.
+It’s been handed back for further committee discussion.